Every now and again on Facebook there is a new round of some tag and share thing.

-As humans we crave to share our stories.
+As humans, we crave to share our stories.
 By sharing we don’t feel so lost.
 Isolated.
 Alone.

 I think it’s in all of us to be intimate and connected with one other.

 When we share we don’t feel the distance between us.
 By sharing we can put down what we don’t want to carry alone anymore.
-Stories – unforced – always seem to come at the right time so we can learn form them.
+Stories – unforced – always seem to come at the right time so we can learn from them.